 What I realize now is that I am not alone, and what I am experiencing is not so unique.
 It is the thing that we do not speak about in this journey as Previvors.
 We gather ourselves up for a fight of a lifetime and in the process we do not quiet understand what it is that we are walking into.
 There is one clear option — major body altering surgeries to ensure you don’t get cancer.
 Not everyone understands your decisions and they second guess you along the way.
 I was in survivor mode.

 So much was going on, I see it now heading into my third surgery.
 I was in fight mode and it was all I could do was survive what was happening in my world.
 To put it into words was beyond me.
 The guilt, the shame and the fear all paralyzed me.
 I haven’t wanted people to see me in this condition and all I can think about those that go through this and have Cancer.

 I didn’t have Cancer so I felt weird about sharing my experiences and as I got good news with each surgery I began to feel guilty.
 What I was going through was pure hell and all I could think about was who am I to complain?
 This has been the hardest thing I have ever gone through.
 It has broken me down and it has changed me in ways that I did not expect.
 I have had a series of complications that have exhausted and frustrated me.
 It is something that we all as Previvors experience.
 I beat the odds, I had options that my mother, grandmother and great grandmother did not have.

 It is okay to have all the feelings you are experiencing and they are very real.
+The power in the written word is the connection it creates.
 Don’t let your guilt stop you, take the time to feel it.
 Because what you are going through is tough and it is brave.
 I now understand why some people called me brave.
-I felt the fear and I pushed forward and did what was necessary.
+All because, I felt the fear and I pushed forward and did what was necessary.
 I did not allow fear to rule me.
 Neither should you.